nnail0/cachelab-b-f25/datalab-b-exp.typ

 This report is organized into 4 sections beyond this Introduction.
 + Methods: General summary of methods used to generate both human and genAI code for transposition.
-+ Data Collection: In depth discussion of the process in which human code was created, including failues.
++ Data Collection: In depth discussion of the process in which human code was created, including failures.
 Likewise, in depth discussion of prompting attempts with genAI to generate code with the same goal.
 + Results and Discussion: Discussion of results and primary differences in code approaches.
 + Conclusion: Concluding points of the report.
 + References: All references of use in this project.